 Today’s post is inspired by one of our readers, Stephanie C. in North Carolina.
 Stephanie is possibly moving and exploring work in another city, and she asked me:

 How can I see what professional relationships are like in a different city?
-And how do I find my tribe, especially since I’m not finding it where I currently live?
+And how do I find my community, especially since I’m not finding it where I currently live?

-Finding your tribe is a game changer for almost any challenge you’re facing: love, work, health, etc.
+Finding your community is a game changer for almost any challenge you’re facing: love, work, health, etc.

-Although it’s not easy to find your tribe, whether in a personal or professional setting, it is definitely possible, no matter where you live.
+Although it’s not easy to find your community, whether in a personal or professional setting, it is definitely possible, no matter where you live.
 Below are four steps to finding your community.